3D Printing Market Trends For 2017

-2017 is set to be an expanding year for 3D printing industry.
+2017 is set to have many emerging market trends for 3D printing industry.
 As the 3D printers become more affordable, engineers are developing new printing techniques and applications for additive manufacturing (AM).
 Below are some trends to follow for 2017.

 Desktop Market Growth

 Apple fans are buzzing about the possibility of Apple bringing a 3D printer to the market.
 While a Apple 3D printer would bring wide scale recondition to the desktop 3D printer market, Apple will likely lock the printer in proprietary software and exclusive printer designs.
 Apple fanatics would jump to add the printer to their collection of Apple products, but the proprietary lock down of an Apple printer would deter buyers in the wider 3D printer market.
 Apple may use the new 3MF file format to distinguish their printers in desktop market.

 HP is better positioned to produce an affordable line of desktop 3D printers.
 Right now they have a lead over other commercial printers with their multi jet fusion technology.
 While the commercial printers are a great initial market for HP, they would find the domestic market receptive to a affordable desktop printer.

 Prusa i3 printers have made great gains the past year in the desktop printer market, producing a solid model that is easy to modify and tinker with.
 Both the kit and assemble printers have amassed a large following in the 3D world.

 Ultimaker has made waves with the Ultimaker 3, featuring standard dual extruders , great quality and a strong foundation from its earlier versions.
 Ultimaker is set as a printer company with a solid foothold in the desktop market.